Desperate voters book last-minute flights to the polls: ‘Five hours of flying is more than worth it’

 With ongoing court battles in North Carolina, Michigan and other battleground states over deadlines, plenty of voters may opt for an in-person trip to the polls instead.

-“The one big difference between mail voting and in-person voting, is when you go in person, there is a team of people there who are customer service people,” Rachael Cobb, a political scientist at Suffolk University in Boston, told the Guardian.
+“The one big difference between mail voting and in-person voting is when you go in person, there is a team of people there who are customer service people,” Rachael Cobb, a political scientist at Suffolk University in Boston, told the Guardian.

 Michael Fischer, a 56-year-old resident of Kirkwood, Mo., had never voted absentee before, he told the St. Louis Post-Dispatch.